adamjberg/devtails.xyz/_posts/adam/2023-02-27-how-to-setup-web-push-notifications-ios.md

 The day is finally here.
 [Web push for web apps on iOS and iPadOS](https://webkit.org/blog/13878/web-push-for-web-apps-on-ios-and-ipados/) will be made available in iOS 16.4.
 If you are impatient like me, you can get access to the iOS 16.4 Beta by signing up for the [Apple Beta Software Program](https://beta.apple.com/sp/betaprogram).  iOS 16.4 is expected to be released in March 2023, so you shouldn't have to wait much longer to get access to this newly added functionality.

-Apple's didn't provide a whole lot of information as to how to actually get this working, so I've gone through the effort of figuring out how to get this to work and have put together the smallest example possible to get you going.
-The example we will cover will just be for creating a notification using the Notification API exclusively from the client side.
+Apple didn't provide a whole lot of information as to how to actually get this working, so I've gone through the effort of figuring it out put together the smallest example possible to get going.
+The example will cover creating a notification using the Notification API exclusively from the client side.
 I will likely follow up with a separate post on how to use web-push to trigger notifications from your backend.

 ## index.html

-We start with a very basic html page to load up our script and manifest files.
-Then we add a simple button that we will use to trigger the notification permission request.
+We start with a very basic html page to load up our script and manifest files and a button that will trigger the notification permission request.
 Safari requires user interaction in order to request this permission.

 ```html
 <html lang="en">